phunkie/phunkie/docs/index.md

 Phunkie is a functional structures library written in PHP.
 Much has been happening in the world of functional programming.
 Languages like Haskell and Scala have become increasingly popular.
 Functional programming is experiencing a come back.
-Most of the what exists out there in the internet (80%) is still written in PHP, which is not a functional language: most identifiers cannot be declared immutable, constants are limited to a very few group of types, the syntax for functions is quite verbose, closures do not automatically enclose values — unless you explicitly tells it to do so, it is not a lazy language, etc...
-However when you know what the language can offer you can bend it quite extensively and create the feel of functional programming.
+Most of the what exists out there in the internet (80%) is still written in PHP, which is not a functional language: identifiers are mainly variables, immutable identifiers (constants) are limited to a very small group of types, the syntax for functions is quite verbose, closures do not automatically enclose values — unless you explicitly tells it to do so, it is not a lazy language etc...
+However, when you know what the language can offer, you can bend it quite extensively and create the feel of functional programming.

 Phunkie is an attempt to create the functional programming feel for PHP developers.
 PHP developers will be able to